-If you want to see great acting, watch PETER SARSGAARD.
+If you want to see great acting, then watch the amazing PETER SARSGAARD.

-Having first become aware of PETER SARSGAARD from his startling turn as John Lotter the conflicted, dangerous boyfriend in Boys Don’t Cry, I’ve admired his work ever since, watching as he’s made the boundaries blur between good guys and villains with effortless skill.
+Having first become aware of PETER SARSGAARD from his startling turn as John Lotter, the conflicted, dangerous boyfriend in Kimberley Peirce’s Oscar-winning Boys Don’t Cry, I’ve admired his work ever since, watching as he’s made the boundaries blur between good guys and villains with effortless skill.

-You’ve been wowed by his performances in everything from heavyweight dramas to blockbusters – as Chuck Lane the editor trying to figure out the truth of his journalist Hayden Christensen’s stories in Shattered Glass, as Carson the head of airline security who’s a friend or foe to Jodie Foster in Flightplan, as Troy the marine driven to insanity and tragedy in Jarhead, as David Goldman the dubious businessman wooing Carey Mulligan in An Education, as scientist Hector Hammond struggling to match his father’s idea of who he should be in Green Lantern and as Alan Smith the politician’s aide striving to do the right thing and help ex-love Reese Witherspoon locate her husband in Rendition.
+You’ve been wowed by his performances in everything from heavyweight dramas to blockbusters.
+He’s been Chuck Lane, the editor trying to figure out the truth of his journalist Hayden Christensen’s stories in Shattered Glass.
+There’s Carson, the head of airline security who you can’t quite work out is a friend or foe to Jodie Foster in Flightplan.
+He is stellar as Troy, the marine driven to insanity and tragedy in Sam Mendes’ war drama Jarhead.
+Let’s not forget his David Goldman, the dubious businessman wooing Carey Mulligan in An Education.
+Or as scientist Hector Hammond, struggling to match his father’s idea of who he should be in the comic book adventure Green Lantern.
+And you see a softer side to him as Alan Smith, the politician’s aide striving to do the right thing and help ex-love Reese Witherspoon locate her husband in Gavin Hood’s brilliantly brutal Rendition.

-So with his new film Lovelace just out on release where he plays Chuck Traynor, the discoverer and mentor of the film’s star Linda Boreman, have a read of this fascinating interview where I was reminded of how many stunning performances he’s given and where he speaks so intelligently (and how odd that maybe because he’s played his fair share of villains his voice is described as ‘creepy’ it’s just distinctive!) about working on dark-hearted characters and how his curiosity always leads to discoveries.
+So, with his new film Lovelace just out on release where he plays Chuck Traynor, the discoverer and mentor of adult film star Linda Boreman, take a look at this recent fascinating interview with him.
+Reading it, I was reminded of how many stunning performances he’s given but you’ll see he speaks so intelligently about his work.
+It’s odd that maybe because he’s played his fair share of villains, his voice is often described as ‘creepy’ – no, it’s not, it’s just distinctive!
+He also talks about working on dark-hearted characters and how his curiosity always leads to discoveries.